norbix/norbix.dev/content/about.md

 ---

 Thanks for stopping by.
-I hope something here helps you build better systems.
+Whether you're a developer, architect, or fellow ex-athlete turned engineer — I hope something here helps you build better systems.